codecov/codecov-api/README.md

 All work merged into the `master` branch is immediately deployed to the production environment.

+### Deploying to Staging environment

+To deploy to our staging environment it's crucial to follow these steps:

+1. Check in Slack to see if anyone is currently using the staging environment
+2. If not, delete the current `staging` branch
+3. Create a new `staging` branch and merge your feature branch into it

+Steps 2 and 3 are important to limit interaction between features not yet merged into master.

 ### Secret and Credential Management

 This project should store no secrets or credentials in its source.
 If you need to add to / modify / setup secrets for this project, contact Eli and he'll get you started.